Natalie Horler: Cascada

-In 2002, she formed the group Cascada with DJ Manian and Yanou (the latter known for his track with DJ Sammy and Dominique van Hulst, "Heaven", released in 2002), and began touring with her dancers Essa and Falk.
+In 2002, Natalie Horler formed the group Cascada with DJ Manian and Yanou (the latter known for his track with DJ Sammy and singer Do, Heaven, released in 2001), and began touring with her dancers Essa and Falk.
 Originally Cascade, the group name was soon changed to Cascada due to legal issues.

-On 21 February 2006, Cascada's 14-track album titled Everytime We Touch was released in the United States.
+On February 21, 2006, Cascada's 14-track debut studio album titled Everytime We Touch was released in the United States.
 Her most successful song in the US remains the band's US debut single "Everytime We Touch".
 It was a worldwide hit, peaking at No. 10 on the US Hot 100.
 In addition, it peaked at No. 2 in the UK Charts and No. 1 in Ireland for six weeks.
-Horler has stated that at that time that they were overwhelmed at their success, suggesting they came along at the right time, and were very lucky (particularly in the American market, where Eurodance music rarely achieves mainstream chart success).
+Horler has stated that at that time, they were overwhelmed by their success, suggesting they came along at the right time, and were very lucky (particularly in the American market, where Eurodance music rarely achieves mainstream chart success).
 The success of the album gained them a World Music Award, winning them World's Best Selling German Artist in 2007.
 Other well-known Cascada songs include "Bad Boy", "Miracle", "Evacuate the Dancefloor", and covers such as "Truly Madly Deeply" and "What Hurts the Most".

-The band's second album, Perfect Day, was released on 3 December 2007.
+The band's second studio album, Perfect Day, was released on 3 December 2007.
 The album charted across Europe, peaking at No. 9 in the UK Album Charts.
-The single "What Hurts the Most" was a success in Canada, Germany and the US.
+The single "What Hurts the Most" was a success in Canada, Germany, and the US.
 It climbed to No. 10 in the UK Charts and did even better in the Swedish charts, peaking at No. 5.
 But its highest peak was in France at No. 2, the same position it first entered.
-It also peaked at No. 3 in the Austria Singles Charts.
-Other singles from the album include "Faded", "What Do You Want From Me?" and "Because the Night".
+It also peaked at No. 3 in the Austrian Singles Charts.
+Other singles from the album include "Faded", "What Do You Want From Me?", and "Because the Night".

-Cascada's third studio album, Evacuate the Dancefloor, was released in the United Kingdom in July 2009.
-It spawned one of their most successful singles, "Evacuate the Dancefloor", which reached No. 1 in the UK and Netherlands.
+In July 2009 Cascada's third studio album, Evacuate the Dancefloor, was released in the United Kingdom.
+It spawned one of their most successful singles, "Evacuate the Dancefloor", which reached No. 1 in the UK and the Netherlands.
 The album itself made it to No. 8 in the UK Albums Chart and No. 7 in the U.S. Billboard Dance/Electronic Albums.
 Other singles from this album include "Fever", which had no physical release and failed to chart in the UK.
 However, the single reached No. 18 in the Slovak Airplay Chart and No. 3 in the UK Dance Chart.
 The final single from this album was "Dangerous" which made it to No. 10 in the Finnish Singles Chart and No. 67 in the UK Singles Chart.